crazycapivara/deckgl/README.md

 ### Tooltip template Syntax

-The tooltip string is a *mustache* template in which variable names are identified by the double curly brackets (*mustache* tags) that surround them.
+The tooltip string is a so called "mustache" template in which variable names are identified by the double curly brackets that surround them.
 The variable names available to the template are given by deck.gl’s `pickingInfo.object` and vary by layer.

 See [mustache](https://github.com/janl/mustache.js) for a complete syntax overwiew.